mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 <img src="02-network-data-formats_files/figure-html/unnamed-chunk-24-1.png" width="672" />

-The `multinet` network objects are essentially compatible with `igraph` and individual layers can be analyzed just like other `igraph` network objects.
+The `multinet` network objects are compatible with `igraph` and individual layers can be analyzed just like other `igraph` network objects.
 Where this `multinet` approach likely has greater utility is in conducting comparisons among layers or conducting analyses that take several layers into account simultaneously.
 A detailed exploration of this approach is beyond the scope of this document (but we provide a simple example below) and we suggest interested readers read the package information and tutorials associated with this package for more.
 In the example here we calculate degree across multiple layers using the `degree_ml` function and then run a Louvain cluster detection algorithm across all graph layers using `glouvain_ml`.
 Multilayer networks have considerable potential for archaeological data and we hope to see more research in this area in the future.

 ```r